Policy Tracker

 38806.

-(a) An autonomous vehicle operator shall maintain records on all of the following:
+(a) An autonomous vehicle manufacturer shall maintain records on all of the following: response times and responses to emergency events, immobilizations, obstructions, accidents involving damage to persons or property, and requests from emergency response officials.

 (b) The records shall be provided to the department and Public Utilities Commission upon request.